Medication Assisted Treatment

 By BrightView

-If you have been struggling to get sober but have not been able to make it past the withdrawal phase, medication assisted treatment, or MAT, can help you maintain your sobriety.
-Programs that use Suboxone help patients feel relief from withdrawal symptoms and focus on developing healthy coping skills.
+If you have been struggling to get sober but have not been able to make it past the withdrawal phase, a medication for addiction treatment (MAT) program can help you maintain your sobriety.
+Programs that use medication help patients feel relief from withdrawal symptoms and focus on developing healthy coping skills.

-If you have never been to a MAT clinic, you may be curious about Suboxone.
-How does Suboxone work, exactly?
+If you have never been to a MAT clinic, you may wonder: How does Suboxone treatment work, exactly?
 What does the process entail?
 Knowing more about this medication and its use in treatment can lead you or a loved one to lasting recovery.

-At BrightView, we provide Suboxone treatment at our conveniently located drug addiction centers.
-To find out more about how our Suboxone treatment center can support recovery from drug addiction, give us a call at 888.501.9865 today.
+To find out more about how our treatment center can support recovery from drug addiction, give us a call at 888.501.9865 today.

 How Does Suboxone Work to Treat Drug Addiction?

-The buprenorphine in Suboxone helps to reduce withdrawal symptoms and cravings, while the naloxone blocks the effects of opioid drugs if someone attempts to misuse the medication.
+Buprenorphine helps to reduce withdrawal symptoms and cravings, while naloxone blocks the effects of opioid drugs if someone attempts to misuse the medication.
 This combination allows patients to feel relief from withdrawal while also providing an extra layer of protection against relapse.

-When buprenorphine and naloxone are combined to make Suboxone, they can work together to support recovery by:
+When buprenorphine and naloxone are combined, they can work together to support recovery by:

 • Blocking the pleasurable effects of opioids to decrease dependency